2577662935/electron-vue/my-project/README.md

 ---

-This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)@[4c6ee7b](https://github.com/SimulatedGREG/electron-vue/tree/4c6ee7bf4f9b4aa647a22ec1c1ca29c2e59c3645) using [vue-cli](https://github.com/vuejs/vue-cli).
-Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).
+This project was generated with [electron-vue](https://github.com/2577662935/electron-vue/tree/master)